 9 See, e.g., J.R.
 DeShazo & Jody Freeman, Public Agencies as Lobbyists, 105 COLUM.
-L. REV. 2217, 2221 (2005) (arguing that Congress can empower agencies to "lobby" each other to force attention to secondary mandates); Freeman & Farber, supra note 2, at 798 (proposing a "modular' conception of [environmental] regulation" to facilitate agency interaction (footnote omitted)); see also Eric Biber, Too Many Things to Do: How to Deal with the Dysfunctions of Multiple-Goal Agencies, 33 HARV.
+L. REV. 2217, 2221 (2005) (arguing that Congress can empower agencies to "lobby" each other to force attention to secondary mandates); Freeman & Farber, supra note 2, at 798 (proposing a "'modular' conception of [environmental] regulation" to facilitate agency interaction (footnote omitted)); see also Eric Biber, Too Many Things to Do: How to Deal with the Dysfunctions of Multiple-Goal Agencies, 33 HARV.
 ENVTL.
 L. REV. 1, 5-6 (2009) (arguing that multiple-goal agencies can be monitored by competing agencies in the context of public land management); Keith Bradley, The Design of Agency Interactions, 111 COLUM.
 L. REV. 745, 746-47 (2011) (describing the power agencies have over each other and arguing that the President can control the administrative state by directing their interactions).

 10 This term has been adopted from public policy and political science scholarship.
-See JONA-THAN B. BENDOR, PARALLEL SYSTEMS: REDUNDANCY IN GOVERNMENT 1-3 (1985).
+See JONATHAN B. BENDOR, PARALLEL SYSTEMS: REDUNDANCY IN GOVERNMENT 1-3 (1985).

-cy" and suggests why coordination, rather than consolidation, has significant promise for overcoming their dysfunctions.
-Part II describes three types of coordination tools that agencies might adopt voluntarily or that political principals might require them to use: interagency consultation, interagency agreements, and joint policymaking.11 Part II also discusses the ways in which the President might seek to exert more control over fragmented authority through centralized White Housecoordination efforts, including not only regulatory review but also deployment of a variety of councils, task forces, and other mechanisms largely under his control.
+Part I distinguishes among the quite different types of delegation that are sometimes lumped together under the banner of "redundancy" and suggests why coordination, rather than consolidation, has significant promise for overcoming their dysfunctions.
+Part II describes three types of coordination tools that agencies might adopt voluntarily or that political principals might require them to use: interagency consultation, interagency agreements, and joint policymaking.
+Part II also discusses the ways in which the President might seek to exert more control over fragmented authority through centralized White House-coordination efforts, including not only regulatory review but also deployment of a variety of councils, task forces, and other mechanisms largely under his control.
 The goal of this Part is to produce a tentative typology of coordination tools currently at the disposal of political principals.